naglienso/naglienso.github.io/README.md

 ## Agenda

-During my last couple of months engaging with bug bounties on companies who hold responsible disclosure policy, I have encountered what might be called as some sort of routine, which helped me score bounties on companies regardless of their size.
+During the last couple of month engaging with bug bounties on companies who hold responsible disclosure policy, I have encountered what might be called as some sort of routine, which helped me scoring bounties on companies regardless of their size or resources.

 This is due to what I will refer on this blog post as "Vulnerability Inheritance"